jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         return not p
         return True if not p else False

-  all the tests are still passing.
-I remove the second `return statement`
+  all tests are still passing.
+I remove the second `return statement`_

   .. code-block:: python